brantondemoss/brantondemoss.github.io/writing/garden/index.md

 *Pareto improvement is achieved when we move anywhere inside the red curve, towards the red curve.
 That curve is known as the pareto-frontier.*

 I believe that we should have AI systems seek pareto-improvement in agency.
 Where can we give people absolutely more choice, without impacting anyone else’s ability to determine their future?
-Technology is one clear example, which has enabled us all with so many more options than were available in the past.
+One of the most obvious ways to achieve this is simply to give people their time back.
+If I can reduce the time it takes you to wash your dishes by 50% and achieve exactly the same outcome, I’ve given you more agency with that extra time, which you can choose to spend as you please.
+This is why technological progress, in my opinion, can be a great driver of moral progress - giving people their time back improves their agency and ability to self-determine, without taking it away from others.
 Let’s leave aside the zero-sum scenarios where my gains are your loss, and have powerful optimization systems mine the pareto frontier of agency.
 I doubt this is as good as it gets.

+We get to determine the goals and dynamics of these new systems.
+Will the current crop of AI companies really distribute the benefits of these technologies to all humanity?
+Or will the goals of these powerful new systems be set by the existing emergent culture of institutions and mechanisms,[^moloch] and cause a new legibility collapse?
+Someone should fund a lab dedicated to having AI pareto improve agency outside the current systems and incentives.

+There is about to be a step change.
+Which direction should we push it in?

 ## Doubts